 The Apparent Power (S) measurement is equally simple to perform.
 For the S value (Eq.
 3), multiply the total voltage by the total current to provide a value with units equal to VA.
 The Apparent Power or S is the “vectorial summation” of Real Power (S) and Reactive Power (Q).

 The Reactive Power (Q) derivation uses the P and S in the Pythagorean theorem (Eq.
 2).
-The Q units are equal to VAR.
+The Q units are equal to VAR (Volt Ampere Reactive).
 With a positive Power Factor value, Q is the power that magnetic equipment (transformer, motor, and relay) needs to produce the magnetizing flux.
 With a negative Power Factor value (Eq.
 4), Q is the power that a capacitive element needs to produce an electric field.

-2. In this block diagram of a 240-V ac model driving an inductive load, the wattmeter measures the total Real Power of the system and the ammeter measures real-time system current.
+2. A 240-V ac model drivies an inductive load. the wattmeter measures the total Real Power of the system and the ammeter measures real-time system current.

 As discussed earlier, the industrial processing facilities run the risk of running a facility with low Power Factor values.
 In turn, many electric utility companies acquire a low Power Factor penalty.
 This incentive drives factories to design-in higher Power Factors by adding power-factor-correction (PFC) elements.